vizdotlife/vizdotlife.github.io/index.md

 [View Art Collection on JPG.Store](https://www.jpg.store/collection/vizlifeartcollection)

-### Most recent minted pieces in the art collection
+### Most recent pieces added to the art collection
 Listed below are the newest pieces minted in my art collection for #082 - #113

 ### Viz.Life Art 082